| Title: | Flow Map Rendering |

 A dataset containing flow data between various locations in Switzerland.
 This data represents the flow counts between origin and destination locations, identified by their unique codes.

-vector representing the origin location identifier (must match the id
+A character vector representing the origin location identifier (must match the id in the ch_locations dataset).

-vector representing the destination location identifier (must match the id
+A character vector representing the destination location identifier (must match the id in the ch_locations dataset).

 A dataset containing geographic information about 26 locations in Switzerland.
 This data includes unique identifiers, names, and geographic coordinates (latitude and longitude) for each location.